0xf1sh/CyanoPSP/README.md

 - Revamped Power menu.
 (Allows access to exit to XMB, and launch recovery)
 - Added more lock screen functions.
 - Added Multitasking (W.I.P)
+- Added digital time.
+- Added USB Toggle in Settings->about, and recovery menu.
+- Revamped Settings menu, making it much similar to Cyanogenmod's.
+- Added screenshots feature.
+Use R + X to take a screenshot.
+- Integrated RemoteJoyLite.
+Pressing select in Settings->about, powers it on and off.
+- Added the following options in recovery menu:
+[] Usb toggle
+[] Shutdown Device
+[] Stadby

 What's yet to work
 =================